Rattlesnake (1995 film): Production and release

-Rattlesnake is described as the first Nollywood attempt at making an action film.
-It was listed as one of the 100 greatest foreign-language films.
+Rattlesnake has been described as one of the earliest Nollywood action films.
+It was listed among the 100 greatest foreign-language films.

-The Last Operation was made as a sequel to Rattlesnake.
+The Last Operation was released as a sequel to Rattlesnake.

 Remake

-Charles Opaleke of Play Networks Africa obtained the rights to Rattlesnake, made and released the remake titled Rattlesnake: The Ahanna Story in November 2020.
+Charles Okpaleke of Play Networks Africa obtained the rights to Rattlesnake and released Rattlesnake: The Ahanna Story in November 2020.
 In a review by Precious Nwogu of Pulse Nigeria, the remake was said to "pale in comparison to the original in terms of the depth of the original's plot and themes".
-But despite the storyline criticism, the acting of main character (played by Stan Nze) was critically acclaimed.
+Stan Nze's performance in the lead role received critical acclaim.